nico-aero/Detox/docs/Introduction.Android.md

 >For a comprehensive explanation of Detox configuration, refer to the [dedicated API-reference guide](APIRef.Configuration.md).

-Pay attention to `-DtestBuildType`, set either to `debug` or `release` according to the main apk type.
+Pay attention to `-DtestBuildType`, set either to `debug` or `release` according to the main APK type.

 Following device types could be used to control Android devices: